-These changes could affect your qualification for need-based grants, such as the Ithaca Access Grant or the Ithaca Sibling Grant.
+These changes could affect your qualification for need-based grants, such as the Ithaca College Grant or the Ithaca Sibling Grant.

 Such changes will not affect merit scholarships, which are performance-based rather than need-based.
 Merit awards remain unchanged as long as the specific criteria for renewal awards are met.

 New aid from outside the college, such as a scholarship from a third party, could change your financial need and therefore your other aid.
 Be sure to submit the Outside Resources Form to us when you have been awarded a new scholarship.